nics-tw/ex-sbom/README.md

 ```bash
 go build -o ex-s
 ```

 4. Run the project:
 ```bash
 ./ex-s
 ```

 5. Your browser should automatically open a new tab with the URL `http://localhost:8080`.
 If it doesn't, you can manually open your browser and enter the URL.

+（If for local development, you can merely run the command `go run main.go` to start the server.）

 ## API documentation